evanmac123/air/README.md

     `git clone git@github.com:theairbo/hengage.git`

-2. Install the dependent Ruby libraries:
+2. Install the dependent Ruby and JS libraries:

     `bundle install`
+    `yarn install`

 3. Create your development and test databases.
 (Note: Two distinct steps: 1 for development and 1 for test):